Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-From Edinburgh to Birmingham, take the fastest train in 4 hours 14 minutes, typically 4 hours 59 minutes.
-Daily, 24 trains depart from Edinburgh, with the first at 06:06 and the last at 23:45.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Edinburgh to Birmingham on the fastest train in 4 hours 35 minutes, usually 5 hours 1 minute.
+Each day, 27 trains leave from Edinburgh, starting at 06:02 and ending at 20:16.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||